-PDF downloads
+48,089 PDF downloads of member material from the REC website including legal resources, research papers, white papers, industry reports, career advice, infographic summaries and much more

-REC website
+During 2019, there were 52,495 views of the REC Blog which shares thought leadership, intelligence and industry knowledge, a 3% increase on 2018 page views - an 18% increase on 2018. with

-including legal resources, research papers, white papers, industry reports, career advice, infographic summaries and much more views of the REC Blog which shares thought leadership, intelligence and industry knowledge, a 3% increase on 2018 incoming telephone calls and 10,639 email queries.
+17,631 incoming telephone calls and 10,639 email queries.